ont-app/vocabulary/README.md

 lexical environment (note the double-colon):

 ```
-> (iri-for ::v/appendix)
+> (v/iri-for ::v/appendix)
 "http://rdf.naturallexicon.org/ont-app/vocabulary/appendix"
 >
 ```

-However, it's important to note that while ::v/appendix and :voc/appendix resolve to the same IRI string, the keywords themselves are not equal.
+However, it's important to note that while _::v/appendix_ and _:voc/appendix_ resolve to the same IRI string, the keywords themselves are not equal in Clojure.

-This function is called iri-for because any UTF-8 characters can be used, making them technically a superset of URIs which use a more limited set of characters.
+This function is called `iri-for` because any UTF-8 characters can be used, making them IRIs, a superset of URIs, which use a more limited set of characters.
 But people are in the habit of using the term URI, so the _iri-for_ function has an alias _uri-for_.